sntioudis/papreca/CONTRIBUTING.md

 Changes that depend on particular LAMMPS packages, commands, or versions must be documented.

+### Architectural changes

+Changes that affect PAPRECA's core architecture, existing abstractions, class hierarchy, component boundaries, or overall design should be discussed with the maintainers before implementation.

+Architectural refactoring should not be bundled into a feature or bug-fix pull request unless it is necessary for the change and has been discussed beforehand.
+If a proposed feature would benefit from a broader redesign, please open an issue first so that the design and scope can be agreed upon before substantial implementation work begins.

 ### Input files and backward compatibility

 Changes that add or modify user-facing functionality may require updates to PAPRECA input commands.
 Input parsing is primarily implemented in: